 Buy Turning from Book Depository here, with free worldwide shipping.

 The Lido, by Libby Page

 This is a warm and entertaining novel by keen swimmer Libby Page.
-It’s set in London and brings together two swimmers, one 86, one 26 who unite to save their local lido.
-An immediate hit with critics, it’s a Sunday Times bestseller and a paean to passions and odd fellow friendships.
+Set in London, it brings together two swimmers, one 86, one 26, who unite to save their local lido.
+An immediate hit with critics, it’s a Sunday Times Best Seller and a paean to passions and odd fellow friendships.

 Published in 2018 by Orion Publishing